changeworld/azure-docs.ja-jp/articles/vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal.md

 <properties
-   pageTitle="Azure Resource Manager と Azure ポータルを使用してサイト間 VPN 接続を持つ仮想ネットワークを作成する | Microsoft Azure" description="Resource Manager デプロイメント モデルを使用して VNet を作成し、S2S VPN ゲートウェイ接続を使用してローカルのオンプレミス ネットワークにこれを接続する方法について説明します。" services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Create a virtual network with a Site-to-Site VPN connection using Azure Resource Manager and the Azure Portal | Microsoft Azure" description="How to create VNet using the Resource Manager deployment model and connect it to your local on-premises network using a S2S VPN gateway connection." services="vpn-gateway" documentationCenter="na" authors="cherylmc"